scriby/immerutable/README.md

 the arrays & objects that are modified (or contain something which is modified).
 Creating these copies becomes expensive as they grow in size.

-This library is inspired by ImmutableJS and provides data structures which use structural sharing which allow Immer to make copies of subsets of large objects when data changes.
+This library is inspired by ImmutableJS and provides data structures which use structural sharing that allow Immer to make copies of subsets of large objects when data changes.
 For large arrays & objects using Immerutable will provide a 30-40x+ speedup over basic arrays and objects with Immer (the larger the object, the greater the speedup).

-## Data structures

-### Map

-Similar to using an object as a Map in javascript, this data structure allows an object to be indexed by a key.
-As of now, the key must either be a number or string.
-Get/has/set/remove operations are all constant time, and iteration is linear time.
-The underlying implementation for this data structure is a trie.

-### Sorted Collection

-This collection is similar to an array where all the items are kept in sorted order.
-However, it differs from an array in that items cannot be looked up by index, but they can be iterated in order.
-Insertion and removal are log(n) operations, and iteration is linear.
-The underlying implementation of this data structure is a B-tree.

 ## Benchmarks